Florida SPRING Break:

 Ginnie Springs.
 Photos by @tessa.skiles

-“Just beyond the beaches and theme parks lies a hidden Florida: wild, breathtaking, beautiful.
+“Just beyond the beaches and theme parks lies a hidden Florida: wild, breathtaking, and beautiful.
 You get there by river – the original interstate.
-And there’s simply no better vehicle than an inflatable paddle board.”
+And there’s simply no better vehicle than a paddle board.”

 Morrison Springs.
 Photo by @romonarobbinsreynolds